sahshobeyri/vue-components-dep-check/README.md

 $ node index D:/Projects/my-nuxt-project
 ```

-reports will be saved as .json files in 'reports' folder.
+reports will be saved in 'reports' folder.

 > NOTE: this project is still in its very first stages of development